prohippo/pyelly/README.txt

                       expand "test" integration testing to include templates extend "marking" integration testing with more sentences update documentation
+ 1.5.3   - 24sep2018  make template matching more consistent for punctuation
+                      update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure